allanjuma/rubani/README.md

 # Rubani Game

 A 3D web-based game where players collect $RUBS tokens and win NFT prizes.
-Built with Three.js, Angular, and blockchain integration.
+Built with Three.js, Angular, and hedera blockchain integration.

 ## Overview